valueflows/valueflows/mkdocs/docs/specification/uml.md

 ![inverse example model with Process, Commitment, relationships pointing both ways](../assets/inverse.png)

+The first several examples on [the Examples-Production page](../examples/ex-production.md) show both options as yaml.

 ### Many-to-many relationships

 Instead of the typical relational resolution of a many-to-many relationship of including an "associative" class or table between them, we are specifying a direct one-to-many relationship, which more cleanly supports JSON / JSON-LD / RDF / OO structures.
 To get to the other less-used "many" without the "associative" entity, a query would be needed.
 The suggested query names are included in [Query Naming](../inverses).